-- 5.1.1 All development in the VMC shall have regard for the goals and objectives of the City's Community Sustainability and Environmental Master Plan (Green Directions Vaughan). - 5.1.2 The City has undertaken three important studies that will have a bearing on issues and opportunities related to energy and water in the VMC and will help to guide the planning of infrastructure: - VMC Municipal Servicing Class Environmental Assessment Master Plan; - Black Creek Optimization Study Municipal Class Environmental Assessment (Phases 1 and 2) and the VMC Black Creek Renewal EA (Phases 3 and 4); and - Vaughan District Energy Feasibility Study.
+- 5.1.1 All development in the VMC shall have regard for the goals and objectives of the City's Community Sustainability and Environmental Master Plan (Green Directions Vaughan). - 5.1.2 The City has initiated undertaken three important studies that will have a bearing on issues and opportunities related to energy and water in the VMC and will help to guide the planning of infrastructure: - VMC Municipal Servicing Class Environmental Assessment Master Plan Servicing and Stormwater Management Master Plan Class EA Study; - Black Creek Optimization Study Municipal Class Environmental Assessment (Phases 1 and 2) and the VMC Black Creek Renewal EA (Phases 3 and 4); and - Black Creek Stormwater Optimization Master Plan Class Environmental Assessment Study; - Vaughan District Energy Feasibility Study.